Amarshah4334/World_Weather_Analysis/README.md

 ## Summary
 PlanMyTrip is a Travel and Weather app.
 Adding information in regards to weather perferences any customer should be able to select the best vacation destination based on their climate preference.
-The new interface will help customers easily find their chosen vacation sites; create a travel itineary and route guide, making their trip planning effortless and comfortable.
+The new interface will help customers easily find their chosen vacation sites; create a travel itineary and route guide by providing them with basic details of travel city, hotel of stay, weather, country, etc. thus making the customers travel search experience simplified and effortless.

-The new updated interface will provide them will basic details of city, hotel of stay, weather, country, etc. thus making the customers travel  search experience simplified and effortless.
-The project would see better customer bandwidth after implementation.
+The project could improve customer bandwidth and satisfaction on the app post implementation.